jameslovallo/ardi/demos/weather.md

 # Weather Forecast

 This component demonstrates how to lazy-load data after the component is scrolled into view (using Ardi's `intersect` helper).
-Updating the location/unit/locale attributes will not trigger an update, so those attributes were excluded from the playground below.

 <script src="/components/weather.js" type="module"></script>